History of MCRHC No. 1

 Another unit in Monmouth County, of which the health officer of Asbury Park, Ocean Grove and the Boroughs of Deal, Allenhurst and Interlaken.”

 The Monmouth County Regional Health Commission No. 1 was officially organized in the year 1936 as the Monmouth County Local Health Unit No. 2, and then reorganized in 1938 under P. L. 1938, Chapter 67 and pursuant to N. J. S. A. Title 26 – Health and Vital Statistics as the Monmouth County Regional Health Commission No. 1.
 During the intervening years, legislation has been enacted twice which changed the original statute; once via P. L. 1951, Chapter 69 et seq. and the last time via P. L. 1970 et seq.
 Under these statutes local boards of health can, by resolution, participate in an association which consists of members of each participating local board of health.
 Each town’s local board of health remains in existence and retains jurisdiction in their respective municipalities, with the Regional Commission exercising enforcement and supervisory powers.
 The membership of the MCRHC No. 1 consists of one Commissioner and one alternate from each member town’s local board of health or local governing body in the absence of a local board of health (appointed or elected in accordance with the rules of each respective participating board of health).
-At present the fifteen (15) member towns, participating in the Commission are: Brielle, Fair Haven, Highlands, Little Silver, Monmouth Beach, Ocean Township, Red Bank, Rumson, Sea Bright, Sea Girt, Shrewsbury, Spring Lake, Spring Lake Heights, Tinton Falls and West Long Branch.
+At present the fourteen (14) member towns, participating in the Commission are: Brielle, Fair Haven, Little Silver, Monmouth Beach, Ocean Township, Red Bank, Rumson, Sea Bright, Sea Girt, Shrewsbury, Spring Lake, Spring Lake Heights, Tinton Falls and West Long Branch.

 The Commission also currently provides contract services to five additional municipalities.
 They are: Allenhurst, Deal, Interlaken, Middletown and Loch Arbour.